Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts/02_024_interaction_script_for_isabella_torres.md

 **Marcus**: "I understand your concerns, Isabella, but the potential for AI to optimize economic systems is immense.
 We need to embrace this change rather than fear it.
 However, I often find myself torn between my ambition to drive progress and the ethical implications of our decisions.
 It's a constant struggle, and I want to ensure we don't overlook the human cost."

 **Isabella**: "But at what cost?
 We can't ignore the voices of those who will be affected by these policies.
-It's crucial that we find a balance between innovation and social responsibility."
+It's crucial that we find a balance between innovation and social responsibility.
+I often feel torn between the urgency of progress and the responsibility to protect those who are vulnerable."

 ### Scene 2: Finding Common Ground with Sarah Chen
 *Setting: A quiet café after a long day of meetings.*